Top 9 Document Collaboration Tools for Growing Teams

 Choosing your collaboration tool: A quick decision framework

-• If you need full control and self-hosting, evaluate OnlyOffice.
+If you need self-hosting, OnlyOffice.

 Top 9 document collaboration tools